d10xa/json-log-viewer/README.md

 ### SQL Filtering

-JSON Log Viewer supports SQL-like filtering for JSON fields, allowing precise log analysis.
+`json-log-viewer` supports SQL-like filtering for JSON fields, allowing precise log analysis.
 You can use comparison and logical operations.

 #### Supported Syntax
 - **Comparison operators**: